- Written by Dr.Mehmet Demircioglu

 In these cases, the most important step is careful assessment.

-Do not rush into a touch up at month four or month five.
+Do not rush into a touch-up at month four or month five.
 Do not allow anxiety to create a second mistake.

 If a second procedure becomes a real consideration, it should be treated as a strategic decision, not an emotional reaction.

-As Dr. Mehmet Demircioglu, my advice is simple.
 A hair transplant should make your future calmer, not more complicated.
 The right decision is the one you can still respect years later.